 A sense of community is important to the people of Westminster College, so much so that we often refer to Westminster as a "family."
 Therefore, the development of community is an essential component of your Westminster experience and the First-Year Program.
 Fresh Start Orientation is your introduction to this community and a vital part of your social life here.

 The co-curriculum at Westminster College is a rich one.
 Student organizations that support your academic studies, service opportunities offered in and out of class, leadership opportunities, and internship experiences are only a few examples of all that is available to enhance and deepen your education at Westminster.
-Your introduction to the co-curriculum is "The Next Chapter," our summer reading program for all incoming first year students.
+Your introduction to the co-curriculum is "The Next Chapter", our summer reading program for all incoming first year students.
 The summer reading is a collaborative effort of the Division of Student Affairs and the Inquiry Program, and it provides an enjoyable way for our students to continue to hone their critical thinking skills during the summer through the exploration of a selected literary work.
-This summer, you will be reading The Ghost Map: The Story of London's Most Terrifying Epidemic - and How it Changed Science, Cities, and the Modern World, a vivid and remarkable accounting of the London, England cholera outbreak of 1854.
-The Ghost Map, which will be discussed during Fresh Start Orientation, was chosen, in part, because it illustrates and makes tangible several of the key themes of Inquiry 111.
-Additionally, the College will host an array of campus-wide co-curricular activities in connection with The Ghost Map such as expert panels and guest speakers.
+This summer, you will be reading The Immortal Life of Henrietta Lacks, a remarkable story of how the first human cell lines were developed for use in scientific research.
+The Immortal Life of Henrietta Lacks, which will be discussed during Fresh Start Orientation, was chosen, in part, because it illustrates and makes tangible several of the key themes of Inquiry 111.
+Additionally, the College will host an array of campus-wide co-curricular activities in connection with The Immortal Life of Henrietta Lacks such as expert panels and guest speakers.
 Elements of the book may also be a topic of discussion in select classes across campus.

-In July, we will send you the book, a reading guide, and instructions for completing an essay question on The Ghost Map that you will be required to submit at one of your first Fresh Start sessions in August.
+In July, we will send you the book, a reading guide, and instructions for completing an essay question on The Immortal Life of Henrietta Lacks that you will be required to submit at one of your first Fresh Start sessions in August.

-Late in the summer, a Web site maintained by College faculty members will be available.
-There, you will be able to further explore ideas in and perspectives on The Ghost Map.
-The Web site will also enable you to submit questions about the book to faculty members, who will respond to your inquiries during the first three weeks of August.
+Late in the summer, a Web site maintained by College Faculty members will be available.
+There, you will be able to further explore ideas in and perspectives on The Immortal Life of Henrietta Lacks.
+The Web site will also enable you to submit questions about the book to faculty members, who will respond to your inquires during the first three weeks of August.
 Watch the Westminster home page for further information.